nikkijuk/camunda-playground/README.md

 ### DMN as programming model

 Rules are described using DMN. http://www.bpm-guide.de/2015/07/20/dmn-decision-model-and-notation-introduction-by-example/.
-DMN is very analytic friendly way of using single or multiple related decision tables.
+DMN is very analyst friendly way of using single or multiple related decision tables.

 -  Decisions can be modeled and executed using the same notation.
 This allows to use business analysis results as „code“ making changes to the rules behind the decision really easy.
 Given appropriate tooling it might even be realistic that business people can directly edit concrete rules within a given structure (more on this later).
 As rules (leading to decisions) change much more often that processes or entities, being agile in changing rules is absolutely necessary for being future ready!